quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-capacitor-apps/capacitor-version-support.md

 ## Capacitor v3

 ::: warning Known issue
-HTTPS devserver (through quasar.config.js > devServer > https: true) is not supported.
+HTTPS devserver (through quasar.config file > devServer > https: true) is not supported.
 If you are using Capacitor plugins that depend on it, it's better to upgrade to the newer supported Capacitor versions.
 :::

 Assuming that you've installed Capacitor mode already, this is how your dependencies in /src-capacitor/package.json should look like: